ton-connect/bridge-sdk/README.md

     console.log('Received from app:', event);
     // handle event according to TON Connect protocol },
-  options: { lastEventId, heartbeatReconnectInterval: 15000 },
+  options: { lastEventId, heartbeatReconnectIntervalMs: 15000 },
 });

 // ... use wallet, then: